Govcraft/acton-reactive/README.md

 For more advanced usage, check out the **lifecycles**, **broadcast**, and **fruit_market** examples, which demonstrate other messaging patterns and system-wide coordination across agents.

+# FAQ
+## Why is this called an "agent-based" framework and not an "actor-based" one?
+While Acton is, at its core, an actor framework, I’ve chosen to use the term "agent" to focus on clarity and accessibility.
+The word "actor" comes with a lot of technical baggage from traditional actor models like Akka and Erlang, which may seem complex or intimidating to some developers.

+The term "agent" emphasizes the framework’s core principle: it acts on messages in a straightforward, scalable way.
+By avoiding the technical connotations of "actor," I hope to make Acton more approachable and easier to understand, especially for those who may be new to concurrency patterns.
+In essence, agents in Acton do the same things that actors do in other systems—handle state, process messages, and operate concurrently—but with a focus on flexibility and simplicity.

+## How does an agent differ from an actor in this framework?
+Functionally, agents in Acton perform the same role as actors in other frameworks.
+They:

+Maintain independent state.
+Process incoming messages asynchronously.
+Operate in a concurrent, non-blocking environment.
+The difference is mainly in terminology.
+I want to make Acton more accessible to developers who may not be familiar with the traditional actor model.
+The term "agent" avoids preconceptions and focuses on what matters: acting on messages efficiently, without introducing unnecessary complexity.

+## Is Acton a traditional actor framework?
+Acton takes inspiration from traditional actor models, but it’s designed to be more flexible and user-friendly.
+It still provides the core benefits of actor-based concurrency—message passing, state isolation, and non-blocking processing—while also leveraging modern Rust features like async/await to ensure performance and safety.

+In short, Acton is an actor framework by design but optimized for modern Rust applications and with a focus on practicality rather than adhering to a strict actor model.

 ## Contributing